MaximL1/Interview/csvproject/README.md

 ## Getting Started
 Download or clone this code on your local machine.
 Instal Maven if you don't have it's.
+Project settings is setup for java 1.8+

 You have 2 posibility to run application: